 You will also find a map of Calheta, links for accommodation suggestions, tour suggestions and frequently asked questions about things to do in Calheta at the bottom of the post.

-Calheta is renowned for its golden sandy beaches, and you won’t want to miss soaking up the sun by the crystal-clear waters.
-Whether you’re into swimming, sunbathing, or simply strolling along the shore, Calheta’s beach is a lovely place to unwind.
+Calheta is well known for its golden sandy beaches, and you won’t want to miss soaking up the sun by the crystal-clear waters.

-Granted it seems a bit artificial, but who cares?
-It has yellow sand, blue sea and lots of bars and restaurants (what’s not to love).
+Calheta’s beach has yellow sand, blue sea and lots of bars and restaurants.
 It’s actually one of Madeira’s few sandy beaches, so it’s worth making the most of the sand.

 📍The Sugar Cane Mill and Museum is located at Av.
 D. Manuel I 29, Calheta, Madeira, Portugal.